Hydrophiini: Captivity

 At best, sea snakes make difficult captives.
 Ditmars (1933) described them as nervous and delicate captives that usually refuse to eat, preferring only to hide in the darkest corner of the tank.
 Over 50 years later, Mehrtens wrote in 1987 that although they were rarely displayed in Western zoological parks, some species were regularly on display in Japanese aquariums.
 The available food supply limits the number of species that can be kept in captivity, since some have diets that are too specialized.
 Also, some species appear intolerant of handling, or even being removed from the water.
-Regarding their requirements in captivity, the Laticauda species need to be able to exit the water somewhere at about 29 °C, along with a submerged shelter.
 Species that have done relatively well in captivity include the ringed sea snake, Hydrophis cyanocinctus, which feeds on fish and eels in particular.
 Hydrophis platurus has done especially well in captivity, accepting small fish, including goldfish.
 Housing them in round tanks, or in rectangular tanks with well-rounded corners, prevents snakes from damaging their snouts on the sides.

 Conservation status

 Most sea snakes are not on the CITES protection lists.
-One species, Laticauda crockeri, is classified as vulnerable.
-Several species of Aipysurus are listed with conservation status of greater concern, the Timor species A. fuscus is known to be endangered, and two others found in seas north of Australia, the leaf-scaled A. foliosquama and short-nosed A. apraefrontalis, are classified as critically endangered according to the IUCN Red List of Threatened Species.
+Several species of Aipysurus are listed as threatened: the Timor species A. fuscus is known to be endangered, and two others found in seas north of Australia, the leaf-scaled A. foliosquama and short-nosed A. apraefrontalis, are classified as critically endangered according to the IUCN Red List of Threatened Species.